Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Conclusion

-Future works include an experimental validation of the proposed model within an RC.
-Such measurements might be delicate as it relies the discrimination of the antenna $Q$-factor from the overall RC composite $Q$-factor.
-Moreover, it requires several RC $Q$-factor estimations using various known complex loads.
+Future work will include an experimental validation of the proposed model in a reverberation chamber.
+Such measurements may prove challenging, as they require isolating the antenna contribution to the RC $Q$-factor from the overall composite RC $Q$-factor for potentially small variations of the load impedance.
+Additionally, the model will be extended to the case of multiport antennas.